Saturday, December 12th

 Mari Margil and Thomas Linzey of the Center for Democratic and Environmental Rights, leading figures in the global movement to recognize the legal rights of ecosystems and nature, will share exciting recent developments in that effort.
 They will highlight breakthroughs in tribal nations, communities, and countries around the world.
 They will explain how advancing the rights of nature in legal codes and constitutions can lead to a radical transformation in humankind’s relationship with the natural world.

 People of Color have been marginalized in regards to the production and consumption of, and access to, healthy foods and as a result have far higher rates of food insecurity and of negative health impacts that result from poor nutrition.
 Three community leaders discuss how they are working to break through the impacts of colonization to develop a community-owned food system that is equitable, profitable and built on respectful relationships.
-With farmer, author Leah Penniman; Mohawk seed keeper and farmer, Rowen White; and Rev. Herber Brown, founder of the Black Church Food Security Network.
+Hosted by Naima Penniman, Program Director at Soul Fire Farm.
+With farmer, author Leah Penniman; Mohawk seed keeper and farmer, Rowen White; and Rev. Heber Brown, founder of the Black Church Food Security Network.

 December 13th | 12:30 pm to 1:45 pm